How Do Timeshare Points Work?

 Vacation Clubs and Timeshare Points

 Undoubtedly, some of the biggest perks to buying timeshare points are the discounts and priority given to members.
-Each timeshare brand offers different ways to get special perks by using your timeshare points.
+Each timeshare brand offers different ways to get special perks by using your timeshare.
 Some brands offer members-only benefits like discounts, access to special trips, and invites to exclusive events.

 How To Get The Most Out Of Your Timeshare Points

 Something that really improves timeshare ownership is the ability to join vacation exchange networks.
 RCI and Interval International are two of the most popular exchange networks in the world.
-With RCI and II, owners can deposit their timeshare points to exchange for a stay at a different resort.
+With RCI and Interval International, owners can deposit their points to exchange for a stay at a different resort.
 These networks work with some of the biggest timeshare brands like Club Wyndham, Disney Vacation Club, and Hilton Grand Vacations.
-With vacation exchange, owners can use their existing timeshare points to travel the world!
+With vacation exchange companies, owners can use their existing timeshare points to travel the world!
+So, if you own in California you can exchange to stay in Hawaii or Aruba.
+You can make a reservation almost anywhere.
+In conclusion, these exchange companies open up your travel options.

-If you know that you won’t be able to use your points for a certain year, don’t fret!
+If you know that you won’t be able to use your points for a certain year, don’t worry you don’t need to panic and sell!
 There are ways to work around this without having to sell your timeshare points.
 One option is banking your points.
-This will differ from brand to brand, but many companies offer the ability to bank your points for the future.
-This means that you can deposit this year’s points to next year.
-This is also helpful if you want to take a long vacation one year, but don’t want to buy additional points.
+This will differ from brand to brand, but many companies offer the ability to bank your points for the next year.
+This means that you can deposit this year’s points to next year’s.
+This is also helpful if you want to take a long vacation one year but don’t want to buy additional points.

 How Many Points Do I Need?